-- The world’s first chest protector performance standard for commotio cordis for baseball and lacrosse.
+The world’s first performance standard for commotio cordis for baseball and lacrosse is now available and there are products on the market that meet this standard.
 Learn more here.

 NOCSAE is an independent and nonprofit standards development body with the sole mission to enhance athletic safety through scientific research and the creation of performance standards for athletic equipment.

 John Miller, M.D., a long-standing board member and past president of NOCSAE, died on June 27, 2018.
 Miller, a former director of the Indiana University Student Health Service who also worked for Indiana University as a physician, director of sports medicine, and professor of kinesiology, attended NOCSAE meetings as a representative for the American College […]Read More